-Nick Lane has published more than 80 peer-reviewed papers in top international journals, including Nature, Science and Cell, and many feature articles in magazines like Nature, New Scientist and Scientific American.
+Nick Lane has published more than 100 peer-reviewed papers (Google Scholar) in top international journals, including Nature, Science, PNAS and Cell, and many feature articles in magazines like Nature, New Scientist and Scientific American.
 He has appeared regularly on TV and radio (including Horizon, In Our Time, Radiolab, Start the Week and the Today Programme), and speaks in schools and at literary and science festivals, including New Scientist Live, the Cheltenham Festival, Hay Festival and Edinburgh Festival.
 He has also worked for several years in the pharmaceutical industry, as Strategic Director of Medi Cine, a medical multimedia company based in London, where he was responsible for developing interactive approaches to medical education.
 He is a Fellow of the Linnean Society, the Royal Society of Biology and the Biochemical Society.

 Nick is married to Dr Ana Hidalgo-Simon and lives in London with their two sons, Eneko and Hugo.
 He spent many years clinging to rock faces in search of fossils and thrills, but his practical interest in palaeontology is rarely rewarded with more than a devil’s toenail.
 When not climbing, writing or hunting for wild campsites, he can occasionally be found playing the fiddle in London pubs with the Celtic ensemble Probably Not, or exploring Romanesque churches.